Lakshmi: Iconography and symbolism

 In some representations, wealth either symbolically pours out from one of her hands or she simply holds a jar of money.
 This symbolism has a dual meaning: wealth manifested through Lakshmi means both materials as well as spiritual wealth.
 Her face and open hands are in a mudra that signifies compassion, giving or dāna ('charity').

 Lakshmi typically wears a red dress embroidered with golden threads, which symbolizes fortune and wealth.
 She, goddess of wealth and prosperity, is often represented with her husband Vishnu, the god who maintains human life filled with justice and peace.
 This symbolism implies wealth and prosperity are coupled with the maintenance of life, justice, and peace.
+When Lakshmi and Vishnu appear together in images and statues, she is significantly smaller, which is often used to portray her devotional status as a wife.
+A frequently depicted scene of the pair illustrates Lakshmi massaging Vishnu's feet.

+Alternatively, Lakshmi Sahasranama of Skanda Purana, Lakshmi Tantra, and Markandeya Purana describe Lakshmi as having eighteen hands and is described as holding rosary, axe, mace, arrow, thunderbolt, lotus, pitcher, rod, sakti, sword, shield, conch, bell, wine-cup, trident, noose, and the discus in her eighteen hands, and as sitting on Garuda, a lion, or a tiger.
+According to the Lakshmi Tantra, the goddess Lakshmi, in her ultimate form of Mahasri, has four arms of a golden complexion, and holds a citron, a club, a shield, and a vessel containing amrita.
+In the Skanda Purana and the Venkatachala Mahatmayam, Sri, or Lakshmi, is praised as the mother of Brahma.

 In Japan, where Lakshmi is known as Kisshōten, she is commonly depicted with the Nyoihōju gem (如意宝珠) in her hand.